 The Description field is the most commonly customized field for eBay.
 Sellbrite offers a variety of customization methods, depending on the level of sophistication you wish to achieve:

-- You can maintain a simple text field (which is the default setting) by simply leaving the Description tag as-is.
-This will dynamically pull the product description into the listing description box when this template is applied to your listing.
+You can maintain a simple text field (which is the default setting) by simply leaving the Description tag as-is.
+This will pull the product description into the listing description field when this template is applied to your listing.

 The Shipping Template allow you to set the shipping options you offer on select groups of listings.